StratifyLabs/StratifyBlog/content/device/2013-10-12-Effective-Use-of-ARM-Cortex-M3-SVCall.md

 }
 ```

-When SVC is executed, the NVIC immediately stacks various registers including `r0` and `r1`, and then executes the interrupt handler.
+When `SVC` is executed, the `NVIC` immediately stacks various registers including `r0` and `r1` and then executes the interrupt handler.
 The interrupt handler then needs to grab the values of `r0` and `r1` from the stack.
 The value in `r0` is the function pointer while `r1` is a pointer to some data in the caller's context.
 The `r0` value is typecast as a function and executed with a single argument, the value of `r1`.

 > **Super Important Note**.
 If you are using the SVC instruction in a context-switching environment, you must take care to ensure the SVC executes in the context in which it is called.
 You can have a situation where SysTick arrives in the clock cycle following the SVC instruction.
 SysTick has a higher priority in this situation.
 So if SysTick forces a context change, the SVC handler will execute after the SysTick handler and will be looking at the wrong stack.
 That's bad.
 See [the Stratify OS context switcher for how to work around this](https://github.com/StratifyLabs/StratifyOS/blob/master/src/cortexm/task.c).